raisely/NoHarm/licenses/Apache-2.0-NoHarm.md

 4. Neither the name of the copyright holder nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission; and

-5. This software must not be used by any organisation, website, product, or service that:
+5. This software must not be used by any individual, organisation, website, product, or service that:
    1. lobbies for, promotes, or derives a majority of income from actions that support or contribute
       to:
       * sex trafficking